 The broad goal of Dr. Kurokawa’s research program is to investigate the molecular mechanisms of cancer development and drug resistance.
-In particular, his research centers on two areas of investigation: 1) the role of the ubiquitin E3 ligase HUWE1 in the p53 tumor suppressor pathway, and 2) the regulation of lipid metabolism in tumor development and drug resistance.
+In particular, his research centers on two areas of investigation: 1) the role of the ubiquitin E3 ligase HUWE1 in cancer and other diseases, and 2) the regulation of lipid metabolism in tumor development and drug resistance.
 His laboratory utilizes novel mouse models together with modern molecular and biochemical techniques to address these questions.
 Dr. Kurokawa has published over 40 peer-reviewed articles and book chapters (the most updated listing of papers from the Kurokawa Lab can be found in Google Scholar; https://scholar.google.com/citations?user=mkso-TAAAAAJ&hl=en).
 His work has been supported in part by the National Cancer Institute, the American Cancer Society, the Mary Kay Foundation, and the Cancer Research Institute.

 - Kurokawa, M., Zhao, C., Reya, T., Kornbluth, S. 2008.
 Inhibition of apoptosome formation by suppression of Hsp90β phosphorylation in tyrosine kinase-induced leukemias.
 Molecular and Cellular Biology 28, 5494-5506.